rollkit/rollkit/da/da.md

 ## Assumptions and Considerations

-When trying to submit a block to the Celestia, the following failure cases are possible:
+When trying to submit a block to the Data Availability layer, the following failure cases are possible:

-* submitting the Celestia transaction (rollup Block) into the mempool, but is not accepted for some reason e.g. mempool is full
+* submitting the Data Availability layer transaction (rollup Block) into the mempool, but is not accepted for some reason e.g. mempool is full
-* submitting the Celestia transaction (rollup Block) into the mempool, but there is a nonce clash with a different transaction but the same nonce but different transaction.
+* submitting the Data Availability layer transaction (rollup Block) into the mempool, but there is a nonce clash with a different transaction but the same nonce but different transaction.
 Example PFB submission plus TIA transfer using the same nonce.
 The one from rollkit will fail and never be included
-* submitting the Celestia transaction (rollup Block) but the gas was misconfigured too low so it will be stuck in the mempool
+* submitting the Data Availability layer transaction (rollup Block) but the gas was misconfigured too low so it will be stuck in the mempool
 * we call submit but get no response (node crashed for example)
 * we submit a tx but it is impossible to fit as it is too big (too many bytes) so it fails